RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 ## Plan your deployment

-To install Redis Enterprise Software on each node in the cluster, you must first:
+Before installing Redis Software, you need to:

 - Set up your hardware according to the [hardware requirements]({{< relref "/rs/administering/designing-production/hardware-requirements.md" >}}).